codacy/codacy-credo/docs/description/warning_operation_with_constant_result.md

-Operations on the same values always yield the same result and therefore make little sense in production code.
+Some numerical operations always yield the same result and therefore make little sense in production code.

 Examples: